AlanFoster/analytics-query-language/readme.md

 - vscode and monaco have different APIs, and are [not compatible](https://github.com/Microsoft/monaco-editor/issues/430)
 - vscode uses text mate for syntax highlighting
 - monaco uses its own custom json format for syntax highlighting
+- With this approach, monaco connects to the language server via websockets.
+How would that impact deploys?

 # Useful Resources